The city of Phoenix is committed to meeting your reasonable accommodation needs.

 How do I request a reasonable accommodation to participate in a city program, service or activity?

 - Make your request known as soon as possible.
-Notify city staff of the desired accommodation.
+Notify the city staff below of the desired accommodation.

 - Actively engage in discussion on what solution will allow you to participate in the program, service or activity.

-- Coordinate with staff to ensure that the accommodation arrangements are possible and can be met in a timely fashion.
+- Coordinate with staff listed below to ensure that the accommodation arrangements are possible and can be met in a timely fashion.

 Examples of some reasonable accommodations and services the city provides include: